SciML/Catalyst.jl/docs/src/tutorials/advanced_simulations.md

 plot(esol)
 ```

 Sometimes when performing a large number of ensemble simulations, the plots get very dense.
-In these cases, the plotting argument is `linealpha` (which sets trajectory transparency) may be useful:
+In these cases, the plot argument `linealpha` (which sets trajectory transparency) may be useful:
 ```@example ex1
 esol = solve(eprob; trajectories=100)
 plot(esol)